What is an Invoice? Complete Guide

 What is Invoice Letter?

-An invoice letter example typically includes the following information:
+An invoice letter example typically includes:

 • A brief introduction or greeting to the client